PolyU-IOR/HOT/README.md

 <li>Generate $b$ and $c$.</li>
 <li>Exucute the HOT Solver.</li>
 </ol>

-In most of the cases, you just need to slightly change the image paths and desired crop size in `demo.py`.
+In most of the cases, you just need to $${\color{blue}slightly change the image paths and desired crop size in `demo.py`}$$ slightly change the image paths and desired crop size in `demo.py`.
 You can also adapt this pipeline to suit your project's needs.

 ## Results